-Considering the constitution of dog, modern-day dog food often features beta-carotene as the primary source for Vitamin A. A few types of dog food also contains real Vitamin A but that tend to prove insufficient for most cats.
+Considering the constitution of dog, modern-day dog food often features beta-carotene as the primary source for Vitamin A. A few types of dog food also contain real Vitamin A but that tends to prove insufficient for most cats.
 If left unaddressed, the lack of Vitamin A could lead to muscle weakness, night blindness and so on in cats.

 Arachidonic Acid Deficiency

 As it's impossible for cats to produce/synthesize arachidonic acid by themselves, they need to get it from food.
 Once the felines fail to sure enough arachidonic acid, troublesome issues such as poor productive performance, insufficient platelet aggregation and so on shall show up.

 Can you feed a cat dog food in an emergency?
 Sure if it's only temporary.
 Nonetheless, it's strongly recommended that you implement precautions to ensure that your kitty and puppy have the right food once something unexpected happens.